Gotrax XR vs XR Ultra – Side-by-Side Comparison & Review

 Not quite sure which GoTrax to Choose?

 We’ve done a comprehensive overview of the entire GoTrax Scooter lineup.
-Inside you’ll find the best kids electric scooter, best adult electric scooter and more from GoTrax
+Inside you’ll find the best kids’ electric scooter, the best adult electric scooter and more from GoTrax

 Feel free to comment your inputs